 Please remember that homework is the responsibility of your child.
 You are welcome, and encouraged, to check it over, but please allow your child to complete the work independently.
 This will give me a better idea of those skills I need to reteach.

 Please be sure your child remembers to bring in a healthy snack each day.
 We will be having snack during the day.
 Students are not allowed to share snacks.
 With so many allergy concerns at our school it would be very unsafe to have this occur.
 Each student may bring in a water bottle to fill up in the morning if they wish.
 Please make sure to label the water bottles with your child’s name.
 We only take water breaks with our bathroom breaks before lunch, after specials, and after recess.
 We do take 3 scheduled bathroom breaks.
 I discourage students to go during instructional math, reading, and writing times.

 We love them and are happy to celebrate them!
-If you wish to send a special treat for everyone that is fine with meJ The food policy at Willow Springs Elementary is NO home prepared treats.
+If you wish to send a special treat for everyone that is fine with me.
+The food policy at Willow Springs Elementary is NO home prepared treats.
 Food items need to be bought and wrapped from a store.
-It is however my policy that no birthday invitations are brought to school.
+It is however my policy that no birthday invitations are brought to school unless everyone is invited.
 Imagine how hurt a child would be if he/she did not receive one and saw them being passed out.
 Thank you!!